-From July 2021 results, most pupils made progress with disadvantaged pupils achieving better than 2022 National in Reading, Writing and Maths.
-Pupils were marginally above National in Reading, however the results in Writing and Maths are much stronger when compared to National PP performance.
+From July 2023 results, most pupils made progress with disadvantaged pupils at Sacred Heart achieving better than 2023 National in Reading and Maths.
+Pupils were marginally above National in Reading, however the results in Maths are much stronger when compared to National PP performance.
+In writing, where our disadvantaged children performed marginally below national, however, when compared to schools similar to Sacred Heart, the disadvantaged children at Sacred Heart achieve expected standard or higher attainment in comparison to similar schools that average 58%.